midhunkalarikkal/FullDomain/Notes/js.md

 ===========================================
 This queue holds macrotasks (regular tasks) that are ready to be executed.

-Examples include
 setTimeout
 setInterval
 I/O tasks like network or file operations
 Event listeners (clicks, scrolls, etc.)

-These tasks are executed after the current execution context is complete.
+These tasks are executed after the micro tasks are completed.